-Ms. Kezang Choden has 22 years of work experience in the field of Human Resource Management.
+Ms. Kezang Choden is the General Manager, Corporate Support Services Division.
+She has 22 years of work experience in the field of Human Resource Management.
 She holds a Master of Business in the fields of Marketing and Public Sector Management, from The University of Queensland.